mailgun/documentation/source/api-domains.rst

  Parameter         Description
  ================= =============================================================
  require_tls       *true* or *false*

-                   If set to *true* this requires the message only be sent over a TLS connection.
+                   If set to *true*, this requires the message only be sent over a TLS connection.
 If a TLS connection can not be established, Mailgun will not deliver the message.

-                   If set to *false*, Mailgun will still try and upgrade the connection, but if Mailgun can not, the message will be delivered over a plaintext SMTP connection.
+                   If set to *false*, Mailgun will still try and upgrade the connection, but if Mailgun cannot, the message will be delivered over a plaintext SMTP connection.

                    The default is `False`.

  skip_verification *true* or *false*

                    If set to *true*, the certificate and hostname will not be verified when trying to establish a TLS connection and Mailgun will accept any certificate during delivery.